fortanix/rust-sgx/linux-driver/README.md

 ### Build requirements

-The module build has been tested on Linux 3.13 and 4.2.
+The module build has been tested on Linux 3.13, 4.2, and 4.4.
 You'll probably want a recent kernel for generic hardware support anyway.

 You'll need a recent version of GNU `as` that supports the `encls` instruction.
 2.25.1 is ok, 2.24 is not.

 ### Building

+First, you'll want to edit the size and location of the EPC to match what your system is reporting by editing `epc_start` and `epc_len` in `dev.c`.
+Then, run:

 ```sh
 make